Catecholamines (say "kat-uh-KOH-luh-meens") are hormones made mostly by your adrenal glands as a reaction to stress.

 Do not use tobacco at all during the 24-hour urine

-Be sure to keep warm during the 24-hour urine test
+Be sure to keep warm during the 24 hours.
+Being cold can raise your catecholamine levels.

-plenty of fluids during the 24-hour time period to avoid
+plenty of fluids during the 24 hours to avoid

 the results of this test.
 Be sure to tell your doctor about all the